This is the ultimate guide to planning a successful training event and hiring the BEST training venue.

 In this article, we are focusing on tutor-led training which takes place within a classroom or training venue.

-If you have decided to provide tutor-led training, the first choice of training venue is often the clients office as this is the cheapest option.
-Taken at face value this often seems the most cost-effective option, but in truth, it can be the most expensive mistake that you can make.
 Very few workplaces have a suitable space to hold a training event.
 Delegates need space to work, comfortable seating, good projection facilities, and no interruptions.
 Spaces in workplaces are often cramped, they lack projection facilities and leave delegates vulnerable to constant interruptions from colleagues.
 Ask yourself how many times you have seen people called out of a training event because of an urgent call from a client.
 So before you choose the location for your training event, carefully consider how effective training will be if you remain within the office environment.

 The training environment plays a significant role in the success of any training course.
 As training courses are a significant investment, it is important to choose the right venue…one that will help you to maximise learning opportunities.